At a Glance

 A 2008 study published in Occupational Therapy in Mental Health used a 30lbs (approximately 13.6 kg) weight blanket to explore the effects of Deep Pressure Stimulation.
 It resulted in 63% of participants reporting lower anxiety and 78% reporting positive calming effects and lower physiological data such as blood pressure, pulse rate, and pulse oximetry.

-Another study using weighted blanket was published in the Journal of Medical and Biological Engineering revealing that participants similarly reported lower anxiety levels following gravity blanket use.
+Another study using a weighted blanket was published in the Journal of Medical and Biological Engineering, revealing that participants similarly reported lower anxiety levels following gravity blanket use.

-Even though the products and methods may differ - from weighed blankets, hug machines, and weighted vests - the studies were all investigating Deep Touch Pressure sensory input and their effects on the human body.
-All demonstrating a positive effect in nervous system activity after the sensation was introduced.
+Even though the products and methods may differ - from weighted blankets, hug machines, and weighted vests - the studies were all investigating Deep Touch Pressure sensory input and their effects on the human body.
+All demonstrated a positive effect on nervous system activity after the sensation was introduced.

 Emotional

 As mentioned earlier, the results of the 2008 study of Deep Touch Stimulation showed increased serotonin after introducing a 30lb weighted blanket to users.
 To put it simply, serotonin is a neurochemical agent (hormone) that is associated with emotional states.
-Researches indicated that increased serotonin level was related to positive mood.
-Hence under the Deep Touch Pressure of a gravity blanket, your brain naturally releases more serotonin which allows you to have a stress-free sleep and improved mood when you’re awake.
+Research indicated that increased serotonin level was related to positive mood.
+Hence, under the Deep Touch Pressure of a gravity blanket, your brain naturally releases more serotonin, which allows you to have stress-free sleep and improved mood when you’re awake.

 According to SingHealth, about 10% of Singaporeans suffer from anxiety or depressive disorders, which may translate into sleep anxiety.
 Even though they are not a quick fix for these issues, weighted blankets help mitigate the effects of anxiety, such as shortness of breath and quickened heart rate.